 At St Joseph's we pride ourselves in trying to offer our children as many opportunities as possible, We have decided to focus the latest Sports Premium Funding on developing Cricket facilities in the school.

 The success of 'The Hundred' in the Summer of 2021 and the role out of 'Chance to Shine' across our school during the pandemic led us to discussions about the positive impact this sport could have on all of our children.

 We feel the inclusivity of the support and the way it develops children's values is unique.
-We have therefore committed to build 2 practice nets on the school field.
+We have therefore now built two practice nets on the school field.
 We will use these to give all children the opportunity to feel like a professional cricketer.
 We have also teamed up with Rugeley Cricket Club to help develop players of the future.